How we’ll get there

 As you’ll see, every step of the way there are spaces for you to engage with other members of the British public.
 And turn your ideas into action.

-We’re here to support vital changes you, and others across Britain, believe in and feel you can passionately get behind.
-So you are heard.
+We’re here to support the vital changes people across Britain believe in.
+Changes you feel passionately about.
+And ideas you can really get behind.

-That’s how we’ll finally sort out some of our country’s longstanding problems.
+So that, together, we can finally sort out some of our country’s longstanding health and care problems.

 Step 1: Share views and ideas with each other

-Especially people who rarely get heard or aren’t usually given the chance to put forward their perspectives.
+Including those who rarely get heard.
+Or aren’t usually given the chance to put forward their perspectives.

-Each conversation is an open space for people to share their experiences of health and care –what’s working well and what could be better.
+Each online group conversation was an open space for people to share their health and care stories.
+What did they feel works well at the moment?
+And what could be better?